-Your Baby may already be in the head-down position, the ideal position for a natural birth.
+Your Child may already be in the head-down position, the ideal position for a natural birth.
 You may experience sleep disruptions due to hormones and your growing belly.

 The little one now weighs about 750g and measures about 35 cm in height — the size of a red cabbage.

 Hearing and language: The ears have now fully developed.
-Even though Your Baby is surrounded by amniotic fluid and wrapped in the layers of your body — which means that all noises from outside your body will be muffled — Your Baby ’s little brain is now starting to register the sounds of language.
-If you speak a lot of your native language while Your Baby is still in the womb, the little one is more likely to pay attention to those who speak that same language a few days after birth.
-In the coming weeks, Your Baby will become even more receptive to sounds, especially your voice.
+Even though Your Child is surrounded by amniotic fluid and wrapped in the layers of your body — which means that all noises from outside your body will be muffled — Your Child ’s little brain is now starting to register the sounds of language.
+If you speak a lot of your native language while Your Child is still in the womb, the little one is more likely to pay attention to those who speak that same language a few days after birth.
+In the coming weeks, Your Child will become even more receptive to sounds, especially your voice.

-The tiny nails: Your Baby ’s tiny fingernails are now visible after being underdeveloped for many weeks.
+The tiny nails: Your Child ’s tiny fingernails are now visible after being underdeveloped for many weeks.

 You might be feeling more tired because painful leg cramps could affect your sleep.

 The leg cramps: The cause of leg cramps during pregnancy is not fully known.
 Some theories say that Your Child presses on certain nerves and blood vessels that go to your legs.
 But, also, calcium or magnesium deficiency or dehydration might play a role.
 You may help prevent them by flexing and releasing your feet several times before bedtime.

 Braxton Hicks: You might keep experiencing Braxton Hicks contractions, and the closer your due date gets, the more they seem like real labor.
 You’ll know when real labor starts if the contractions occur every 5 minutes.